Populations at Risk

 Civilians in Burundi face a risk of potential mass atrocity crimes as ongoing political violence and targeted killings continue to destabilize the country.

-There is an ongoing risk of mass atrocity crimes in Burundi as a result of widespread violations of human rights, targeted killings and growing tension within the security forces.
-As reported by the United Nations Independent Investigation on Burundi (UNIIB), human rights abuses are primarily carried out "by State agents and those linked to them," including the police, intelligence services and the ruling party's youth wing, Imbonerakure.
+There is an ongoing risk of mass atrocity crimes in Burundi as a result of widespread violations of human rights, targeted killings and tensions within the security forces.
+As reported by the UN Independent Investigation on Burundi (UNIIB), human rights violations are primarily carried out "by State agents and those linked to them," including the ruling party's youth wing, Imbonerakure.
 These violations may amount to possible crimes against humanity.
 Members of the Burundian army and police, and of the ruling Conseil National Pour la Défense de la Démocratie–Forces pour la Défense de la Démocratie (CNDD-FDD), have been assassinated in suspected reprisal killings.

 There is a risk that the ongoing political crisis could deteriorate into an open armed conflict that would significantly increase the risk of mass atrocity crimes.
 Recurring political and ethnic conflict have previously caused mass atrocity crimes in Burundi.
-Tensions between the army, traditionally dominated by the ethnic Tutsi minority, and ethnic Hutu political organizations have previously been a perennial source of conflict.
+Tensions between the army, traditionally dominated by the ethnic Tutsi minority, and ethnic Hutu political organizations have been a perennial source of conflict.

 The Burundian government must take urgent action to reengage with the international community and uphold its Responsibility to Protect.

-On 30 September the UN Human Rights Council passed a resolution authorizing the creation of a commission of inquiry to conduct investigations into human rights violations and abuses in Burundi since April 2015.
-The government has refused to cooperate with the commission.
+On 30 September the UN Human Rights Council passed a resolution authorizing the creation of a Commission of Inquiry to conduct investigations into human rights violations and abuses in Burundi since April 2015.
+The government has refused to cooperate with the Commission.

-Immediate steps must be taken by the government and opposition to avoid further militarization and/or ethnicization of the political crisis.
-Allegations of human rights abuses, torture and extrajudicial arrests and killings should be subject to thorough and independent investigation.
-The government should collaborate with the UNSC, the commission of inquiry and OHCHR, and reconsider its decision to withdraw from the ICC.
-The government should also ensure civil society and independence media can operate freely.
+Immediate steps must be taken by the government and opposition to avoid further militarization and ethnicization of the current political conflict.
+Allegations of human rights violations, torture and extrajudicial killings must be subject to independent investigation and perpetrators held accountable.

-Last Updated: 15 February 2017
+Last Updated: 15 March 2017